 So when I stumbled upon a silicon shot glass mold (see it here), I just about flipped out!
 I found myself walking up and down the candy aisle at Target looking for things I could melt!

+If you are looking for a super fun New Year’s Eve drink that will blow your friends away, this is the one!
 I mean seriously, an edible shot glass – how awesome is that?

 That’s when I came across one of my favorite candy – Jolly Ranchers and BOOM – this happened!
 These Jolly Rancher Edible Shot Glasses are sure to be a huge hit at our next party (perfect for New Year’s Eve)!!